Caring for Dogs Before and After Surgery

 After Surgery

 Milk Thistle or Tasha's Detox Formula can be given for a week after surgery to help detoxify from the anesthesia.
 Ginger (capsules or fresh) can be given to help with nausea from anesthesia.On the incision itself, you can use aloe to help it heal and to soothe.
 Be sure to apply with something sterile, like a Q-tip, or just squirt the ointment directly on the incision without using your fingers, so you don't contaminate the wound with bacteria.
 Califlora (calendula) gel can also be used on the wound to heal and soothe.
 Colloidal silver will help prevent infection and heal without scarring, but if the wound is draining, you may want to wait so it doesn't close up too fast.
 The same is true of Calendula.
-Colloidal silver can also be given internally, to help prevent infection.
+Colloidal silver can also be given internally, to help prevent infection (see Silver makes antibiotics thousands of times more effective).
 Arnica gel, Traumeel and Rescue Remedy cream can be used around the wound, but not directly on it.
 You should be able to find all of these at your local health food store, or even ordinary drug store.
 Warm compresses may be helpful, especially if the wound is draining.
 If things aren't looking good around the incision site, and you suspect cellulitis (the tissue around the wound seems hard), hot compresses 3 times daily with the herb plantain can help.
 If necessary, Bitter Orange/Apple can be applied around the incision but not directly on it to help prevent licking.
 Vitamin E can be applied to the incision after it has healed to soften the skin and possibly reduce scarring, but research shows that topical vitamin E may actually slow wound healing and increase scarring if applied immediately after surgery, and may cause a skin reaction as well.

 If antibiotics are used, you should give Probiotics for up to six months following the antibiotic usage, to help restore the beneficial microorganisms in the gut that the antibiotics kill off (along with the bad ones).
 You can use Acidophilus, but I think it is better to include multiple strains of bacteria.
 Be warned that Fastrack and some probiotics that include lactose have been known to cause diarrhea in some dogs.
 Yogurt with added probiotics is another source (regular yogurt's "live cultures" just refer to the bacteria used to make yogurt, not probiotics)..